 However, the sheer enormity of what NASA achieved in 1969, and the absurd discrepancy between said achievement and the humble computer that played a part in it can't help but amaze us.
 We stand in awe at the dizzying perspective.
 And there are a few lessons to learn from it.

 We like to think that spaceflight is complicated, but the AGC held 72K worth of software!
 For a term of comparison in the modern world, you'd have to look at cheap microcontrollers used in hobbyist electronics.
-Heck, we've sent space probes all the way out of the Solar System, not to mention Mars and the rings of Jupiter, and they didn't use much more than that.
+Heck, we've sent space probes all the way out of the Solar System, not to mention Mars and the rings of Saturn, and they didn't use much more than that.
 Turns out it's a lot more complicated to get pictures from the end of the Universe.
 The Hubble space telescope had the equivalent of a 486 PC from around 1994.
 And that was after an upgrade.

 You know what's even more complicated?
 Rendering a modern web page in a browser.